greencardigan/TC4-shield/arduinosoftware/sketches/aGesha/Readme.txt

-This program is shameless fork of Jim Gallt's aBourbon.pde.
+This program is a fork of Jim Gallt's aBourbon.pde

 Initially the main modification is the addition of a new field in the log -- a Variac reading.
 The reading is taken by one of the TC4's analog input pins.